rllin/halo-wiki/Wiki-tutorial.md

 # Best Practices
 * Use an H1 header at the top of every page
- * For definition pages, this should be the thing that is defined
+ * For definition pages, this should be the topic that it defines
 * Use external links at the beginning of definition pages
 * Use back-links when a topic is a subset of another topic
  * Example: [TMS](transcranial magnetic stimulation) is a form of [NIBS](non invasive brain stimulation)